paramaggarwal/blog/content/the-undone/index.md

 ---
-title: "The Undone"
+title: 'The Undone'
-description: "It was perfectly possible to have found time to meet friends, but you didn’t.
+description: 'It was perfectly possible to have found time to meet friends, but you didn’t.
 It’s the undone.
-“The Undone” is published by Param Aggarwal"
+“The Undone” is published by Param Aggarwal'
-date: "2016-02-20T14:03:47.847Z"
+date: '2016-02-20T14:03:47.847Z'
 categories:
   - Life Lessons
   - Self Improvement